chin2p/Myshell-project/readme.txt

 to execute the command.
 It also includes the built-in functions like cd, pwd.
 This function used the find_command_path to find commands other than the built-in functions.

+Since we were able to handle the implementation of this on our own we decided to cd some_dir first executes then touch. touch foo | cd some_dir cd some_dir | pwd

 Extensions -

 3.1 Escape Sequence